dewan-ahmed/gitops-contents/blogs/2021-02-16-openshift-sso-gitops.md

 When a new OAuth token is requested, the OAuth server uses the configured identity provider to determine the identity of the person/app making the request and maps a role binding to that identity.
 This role binding determines what access that person/app is allowed and an associated access token is returned.
 Every request for an OAuth token must specify the OAuth client that will receive and use the token.
 This blog focuses on using OpenShift as an identity provider and RHSSO operator as an identity broker.

-## Hands-On: SSO using RHSSO operator for ArgoCD apps
+## Hands-On: SSO using RHSSO operator for Argo CD apps

 ### Pre-requisites
 - OpenShift 4.X cluster
+- Installation of `oc` command-line tool
 - Installation of the following operators
-  - Red Hat Single Sign-On (RHSSO) Operator installed under 'Keycloak' namespace
+  - Red Hat Single Sign-On (RHSSO) Operator v7.4.6 installed under 'Keycloak' namespace
     - Existing Keycloak realm and access to Keycloak Admin dashboard
-  - Red Hat OpenShift GitOps
+  - Red Hat OpenShift GitOps Operator v1.1.0

 You can install the RHSSO operator under `keycloak` namespace and can use all other default settings when installing the above operators.